 Here are the expenses I’m not expecting to have before I retire or in retirement:

 - RRSP contributions

 There are many variables that go into your “enough” number.
+Check out these retirement essays – folks that have “been there and done that” to figure out their enough number.
 Figuring out what your retirement lifestyle might look like is probably the best way to get a handle on it.